harvmaster/favicon-scraper-node/README.md

 # favicon-scraper-node

-A fully-typed lib for quickly getting a favicon from any domain.
+A fully-typed library for quickly getting a favicon from any domain.
 Supports getting the favicon's meta data like image dimensions and mime types
 **Not browser compatible**

 # Installation